(2008-10-21)

 In the approximation of geometrical optics,

-medium along the path of a given "ray of light" is the logarithm
+medium along a given "ray of light" is the logarithm

 of the ratio of the incoming light intensity to the outgoing intensity.